pupil-labs/pupil-docs/src/invisible/explanation/basic-concepts.md

 Recordings are designed to be as robust as possible.
 If at any point a sensor is disconnected during a recording, it will automatically start capturing again as soon as it is reconnected.
 You could start a recording with no Pupil Invisible glasses connected and plug them in at a later time.
 As soon as they are connected, data will be captured.

-The Pupil Invisible Companion App has several more features to ensure a robust data collection and will e.g. warn you in case the Companion devices battery is running low or if you run out of storage space.
+The Pupil Invisible Companion App has several more features to ensure a robust data collection and will e.g. warn you in case the Companion device's battery is running low or if you run out of storage space.

 ## Wearers
 Wearers are the people wearing your Pupil Invisible glasses.
 In a typical study, each subject would be a wearer.
 Every recording you make is assigned to a wearer to help you organize your recordings.
 You can create new wearers on the fly in the Pupil Invisible Companion App or in advance in Pupil Cloud.